 Because I’m keeping all the objects in the same position, some of the backdrops are lowered if you want to create a floating effect.
 I’ve also sized the backdrops so they extend beyond the camera edges, this is so if you want to adjust the camera to say instagram dimensions which are a lot taller and thinner the backdrop will still fit into the camera frame.

 If by chance you want to edit the backdrop proportions, select the object, go to edit, select the edge and move along the appropriate axis.
-The curve in the backdrop is handled with a bevel modifier which you can easily tweak by first selected the object (in the normal object view), and then check the modifier applied to it.
+The curve in the backdrop is handled with a bevel modifier which you can easily tweak by first selecting the object (in the normal object view), and then check the modifier applied to it.

 If you wanted to lower or raise the backdrop object simply select it and then change the Location on the z axis.